This is the first in a three-part series that introduces Python to beginners.

 If you have a Mac, odds are you actually already have Python installed since most models now ship with it.
 Still, you should check what version you have and, if necessary, update it to the most recent version.
 More on that later.

-If you have windows you’ll probably have to install Python yourself but you should still double check that it isn’t already installed.
+If you have a Windows computer, you’ll probably have to install Python yourself but you should still double check that it isn’t already installed just in case.

 Here’s how you check whether Python is installed on Mac: